What this image contains

 How to use this image

-The example below bind mounts the Drupal root from the host (/path/to/drupal) to the /var/www/html path in the container.
+This image serves Drupal from the /var/www/html folder.
+This first example bind mounts an existing Drupal installation on the host (/path/to/drupal) to the /var/www/html path in the container.

 The basic pattern for starting a jantoine/drupal instance is: